adm077/adm077_old/README.md

 👋 Hi, I’m Mohammad Israrul haque | @adm077 |

-👀 I’m interested in learning and working with community, open source contribution
+👀 I’m interested in learning and working with the community, open-source contribution

-🌱 I'm currently learning & exploring DevOps tools like: Kubernetes, Docker, Ansible, AWS, Jenkins, Terraform, CI/CD, Git & GitHub
+🌱 I'm currently learning & exploring DevOps tools like Kubernetes, Docker, Ansible, AWS, Jenkins, Terraform, CI/CD, Git & GitHub

-💞️ I’m looking to collaborate on GitHub and open source projects related to cloud computing and cloud native.
+💞️ I’m looking to collaborate on GitHub and open source projects related to cloud computing and cloud-native.

 📫 How to reach me at israr.adm@gmail.com